swellaby/generator-swell/docs/VSTS-TASK.md

 [Back to table of contents][contents-section]

 ## Packaging and Publishing
-You can then run the following command to upload the sample task:
+The new project created by your generator contains capabilities to support both your inner dev-loop, as well as packaging and publishing the final result VSTS accounts and/or the [VSTS Marketplace][vsts-marketplace-url] to share with others.

+Make sure you've executed the `tfx-login` script (details [here][tfx-login-section]) before running the below commands.

+### Commands
+The following command will package and upload your tasks to a VSTS account
 ```sh
 npm run pack-up-vsts-tasks
 ```
-Also note that you will need to manually bump the version (patch, minor, or major) in the [task.json][task-json-section] file for each task prior to uploading.
-We're [working][gulp-vsts-bump-url] on a gulp plugin to automate that process and will add it to the generator as soon as we're done.
+Check the [pack-up-vsts-tasks][pack-up-vsts-tasks-section] script documentation for more details.

-Or this command to packge the sample task as an extension, and publish it to your Marketplace account (note you will again be prompted to enter your PAT)
+This command will packge the sample task as an extension, and publish it to your Marketplace account (note you will again be prompted to enter your PAT)
 ```sh
 npm run bump-pack-pub-vsts-extension
 ```
+Check the [bump-pack-pub-vsts-extension][bump-pack-pub-vsts-extension-section] script documentation for more details.

+### VSTS Pipeline Publishing
+You can also set up build/release pipelines in your VSTS to account using [this plugin][vsts-dev-tools-extension-url] to get your extension to the VSTS Marketplace (we do and recommend it!).
+You can (and should) use many of the [npm scripts][scripts-section] in your project in conjunction with this plugin.

+For simplicity, we recommend that you configure your definition to *first* run the [bump-package-vsts-extension][bump-package-vsts-extension-section] script (via an npm step) and then run the *Publish Extension* task.

+- On the 'Input file type' field you should pick the 'VSIX file' option
+- On the VSIX file you should enter `.vsts-publish/*.vsix`
+- We recommend you *do* check the 'Override task version' field which will automatically bump the task versions for each of your tasks within the extension.

+### Additional Notes
 *PAT note - You will need to create the PAT with the [appropriate scopes][vsts-extension-pat-url] under an account that has access to upload build tasks to the target VSTS account(s) i.e. needs to be in the top level Agent Pool Administrators group for the account to manipulate tasks.

+*Also note that you will need to manually bump the version (patch, minor, or major) in the [task.json][task-json-section] file for each task prior to distributing them (unless you are publishing your tasks as a VSTS extension following the [VSTS Pipeline model described above])[vsts-pipeline-publishing-section].
+If you don't bump the version then you will see errors when you attempt to directly upload tasks, and un-bumped tasks in an extension will be ignored by the build/release agents (they won't download the new versions of your task).
+We're [working][gulp-vsts-bump-url] on a gulp plugin to automate that process and will add it to the generator as soon as we're done.
+Contributions are welcome :)

+*You will also need to have a [VSTS Marketplace Publisher Account][vsts-publisher-extension-url] and a [PAT with access to the Marketplace][vsts-extension-pat-url] in order to be able to publish your extension.
+Additionally, your extension will be private by default and you will be able to share it with various VSTS accounts.
+If you want your extension to be public and discoverable on the Marketplace, then you will have to follow the steps to [Publicize][vsts-publicize-extension-url] your extension.

 [Back to table of contents][contents-section]

 ## Scripts
-The generator creates your project with the standard [tasks and scripts][boilerplate-building-section] that exist in all projects, and it also includes several specialized tasks/scripts for VSTS content.
+The generator creates your project with the [standard tasks and scripts][boilerplate-building-section] that exist in all projects, and it also includes several specialized tasks/scripts for VSTS content.
 These are defined in various gulp tasks, but all the functionality is wrapped via a specialized npm script (so you can run them via an `npm run script-name`).

 We recommend checking out the [quick start info][quickstart-section] for the basic details